LeonardooAlves/turtle_graphics_language/README.md

 9. **Direct Navigation**: Provides a `goto` method for direct movement to specified coordinates, bypassing incremental steps.
 10. **Screen Boundary Enforcement**: The turtle's movements are constrained within defined screen limits, ensuring it stays within the visible area.

-## Implementing Your Own Turtle Drawing
+## Implementing Your Turtle Drawing

 To create your turtle drawing:
 1. Edit the `my_turtle_template.py` file in the root directory.
 This file is set up so you can start coding with the Turtle class immediately.
+You can run it from the root directory by typing `python my_turtle_template.py`.
 2. Alternatively, you can create new Python files in the root directory.
 Make sure to import the Turtle class from the `turtle_graphics` package.
 3. **The exercise of this interview is available**.
 Open your `cmd` prompt, navigate to the project's root directory using `cd /path/to/root_directory`, and from the root directory, type `python interview_exercise.py` to run it.